prayagnshah/AtlanticCoastalIslands/README.md

 The results of Prepare_GeoJSON.py can be explored before further processing.

 ### 3.1 - OPEN IN QGIS
-The easiest way that I have found to explore the results in the GeoJSON files is by opening them in QGIS.
-Open QGIS and create a new project with a basemap.
-Walkthrough for adding a basemap to a QGIS project.
-Add the resulting GeoJSON files to the project to look at the results.
-The current GeoJSON results are a single polyline for each polygon processed.
-This means that any line segments in the results are connected with other lines, so there is more post-processing work to be done to remove these extra lines.
+To explore the results in the GeoJSON files easily, follow these steps using QGIS:

+1. Open QGIS and create a new project, then add a basemap to provide context to your data.
+You can refer to a walkthrough on how to add a basemap to a QGIS project.
+2. Import the resulting GeoJSON files into the project to visualize the processed data.
+Each GeoJSON file represents a single polyline for each processed polygon.
+3. Keep in mind that the current GeoJSON results may contain connected line segments, resulting in additional lines that need to be removed.
+This implies that some post-processing work is required to clean up the data and eliminate these extra lines, ensuring accurate representation.

+By following these steps, you can conveniently explore and visualize the results of the GeoJSON files in QGIS.
+Remember to perform the necessary post-processing steps to ensure the data is free from any unwanted connected line segments.

 ### 3.2 - GOOD RESULTS
 Most of the results are very successful and outline the islands, shore, and lakes accurately at a 1:10,000 scale.

 ### 3.3 - BAD RESULTS - BUSY IMAGES
-Some of the polygons have undesirable results.
-I found some cases of polygons that had another jpeg downloaded in the results that was a subset of the polygon area that had only cloud cover that created an area of the result full of points.
-These polygons should be investigated to remove these extra images by altering some combination of the CoastSat settings and the user inputs.
+Certain polygons in the results exhibit undesirable outcomes.
+During the analysis, I observed instances where a polygon contained an additional JPEG downloaded as a subset of the original area.
+Unfortunately, this subset was filled with points due to cloud cover.
+To address this issue, an investigation of these polygons is necessary to remove the extraneous images.
+The solution involves modifying a combination of the CoastSat settings and user inputs.

 ### 3.4 - BAD RESULTS - MISSING RESULTS
-There are other areas of the original polygon fishnet that are missing in the results completely.
-Although the input fishnet was a perfect grid of squares, the results seem to skew these perfect squares a bit and create diagonal lines, in one section particularly.
-This area with missing data needs to be investigated to see why there is data missing and how to fill the gap of missing data.
+Certain areas of the original polygon fishnet are completely missing in the results, raising concerns about data gaps.
+Despite starting with a perfect grid of squares as the input fishnet, the results appear to deviate slightly from the original squares, forming diagonal lines in specific sections.
+This discrepancy has led to missing data in those areas.
+To address this issue, a comprehensive investigation is essential to identify the root cause of the missing data.
+The investigation will focus on understanding why these discrepancies and data gaps occur.

 ### 3.5 - BAD RESULTS - IMAGE BOUNDARIES
 For some of the results, there is a straight line that is created that is unrelated to the coastline.
 I found that these lines are caused by lighter lines along the edges of the images downloaded from GEE.
 Because there is a lighter edge around some of the borders of some of the images, the coastline detection process sees these changes in colour as changes between water and land and identify the areas as coastline when they are not.
 This is an issue because these line segments are not part of the coastline and will cause issues when trying to merge all of the coastlines together.
 I'm not sure the correct approach to solve this problem.
 One option could be to address the lightness in the images during processing by changing some of the CoastSat code itslef to not process the image pixels around the border.
 This could cause some problems though by missing legitamite coastline data that is along the edges.
 However, this could be solved by overlapping the polygons of the fishnet a little bit to account for the edges that would not be considered.
 This solution would have to be explored more to verify that it would work.
 Another option would be to clean up the coastline extracted in post-processing.
 Investigation would need to be done to see if there is a tool that can detect straight points in order to isolate the areas that need to be removed.
 There could also be another aproach to find these line segments.
 Another option would be to remove these lines manually, but this would be the most time consuming approach.